-4. Reduce gassy foods: Some foods naturally produce more gas during digestion than others.
+- Reduce gassy foods: Some foods naturally produce more gas during digestion than others.
 As well as the usual culprits like beans and cabbage, carbohydrates that are fermented by gut bacteria in the large intestine can cause digestive problems like excessive flatulence.
 Try to reduce them rather than cutting them out entirely as they are a good source of food for your gut microbiota.
-Examples of such carbohydrates are as follows:

-6. Stop chewing gum: Again, people who chew gum swallow more air which becomes gas in the gut!
-Many chewing gums also contain sugars that disrupt beneficial bacteria in the gut.
+- Stop chewing gum: Again, people who chew gum swallow more air which becomes gas in the gut!
+Many chewing gums also contain sugars that disrupt beneficial bacteria in the gut6.